Jeremy Spenser

-Jeremy Spenser (born Jeremy John Dornhurst de Saram 16 July 1937) is a British actor who made his screen debut aged 11 in Anna Karenina (1948).
+Jeremy Spenser (born Jeremy John Dornhurst de Saram; 16 July 1937) is a British actor who is widely known for his work in film and television from the late 1940s to the mid 1960s.
+He made his screen debut aged 11 in Anna Karenina (1948).

 The following year he played in the black comedy Kind Hearts and Coronets as the young Louis Mazzini.
 He played the young King Nicolas in The Prince and the Showgirl with Laurence Olivier and Marilyn Monroe and in Ferry to Hong Kong with Orson Welles.

 In the 1960s, the role offers began to slow down.
-His last film role was in 1966's Fahrenheit 451 directed by François Truffaut.
-A little later Spenser retired from acting.
+His last film role was in 1966's Fahrenheit 451 directed by François Truffaut, after which Spenser retired from acting.

+Some of his notable film credits include Term of Trial (1962), and The Informers (1963).

 Personal life

 Jeremy Spenser is the brother of British actor, director, producer and writer David Spenser.